 Massage may help increase circulation and decrease muscle spasm.
 Cranio-sacral therapy, an osteopathic form of body work that focuses on the brain and spinal column, may reduce tremors and improve function.

 The following movement therapies may help people with Parkinson disease have better motor skills and balance, and help them walk better.

 Tai chi, Qigong and yoga can improve balance, flexibility, and range of motion in people with Parkinson disease.
 They may also boost mood, and improve sleep.

 Traditional Chinese Medicine and Acupuncture

 Traditional Chinese Medicine (TCM) views disease as caused by internal imbalances.
 It has historically been used to treat Parkinson disease with acupuncture and individually prepared herbal remedies.
-One study showed that acupuncture improved symptoms in a small group of people with Parkinson's.
-People with Parkinson's may also find that acupuncture helps them sleep better.
+One study showed that acupuncture improved symptoms in a small group of people with Parkinson disease.
+People with Parkinson disease may also find that acupuncture helps them sleep better.
 If you consult a TCM practitioner, make sure your doctor is aware of any suggested treatment.

 Since Parkinson disease gets worse as time goes on, you will need to be under constant medical care.
 Drug treatments often do not work as well over time, and you must keep a close eye on your symptoms.

 Barichella M, Cereda E, Pezzoli G. Major nutritional issues in the management of Parkinson's disease.
 Mov Disord.
 2009 Oct 15;24(13):1881-92.
 Review.